Annual Technical Report 2004 on Industrial Design Information Activities submitted by Republic of Korea (SCIT/ATR/ID/2004/KR)

-We have provided an Internet gazette search service at our Web site for our customers since July 2001.
+KIPO provided an Internet gazette search service at its web site beginning July 2001.
 After the publication date, applicants can freely refer to PDF documents via the Internet at any time during the opposition request period.
-Even after the opposition request period, applicants can find information on granted and laid open applications from the KIPI website .
-Since May 2003, they can see the full text of the corrected applications on KIPO’s web site .
-They are also notified about their interests through a push-mail service and SMS (Short Message System).
+After the opposition request period, they can find information on granted and laid open applications from the KIPI website .
+Since May 2003, they can see the full text of the corrected applications on KIPO’s web site.
+They are also notified about their interests through a push-mail service and Short Message System (SMS).

 Databases and office automation

-Since launching KIPOnet, we have continually improved the system by developing subordinate systems.
-An electronic approval system and an electronic application-receipt system have streamlined our internal administrative processes and enhanced the transparency of our approval process.
+Since its launch, the KIPOnet system has been continually improved through development and improvement of subordinate systems.
+Electronic approval and electronic application-receipt systems have streamlined KIPO’s internal administrative processes and enhanced the transparency of KIPO’s approval process.

-We also communicate examination results to applicants via the Internet or mobile telecommunications, publish official gazettes on the Internet, and handle most registration and opposition procedures on-line.
-Since developing the On-line Trial System in 2002, we have computerized all IPR administrative procedures except for the parts that require human judgment.
+KIPO communicates examination results to applicants via the Internet or mobile telecommunication service, publishes official gazettes on the Internet, and handles most registration and opposition procedures on-line.
+By starting development of the On-line Trial System in 2002, KIPO computerized all IPR administrative procedures except for the parts that require human judgment.
 In 2004, with the development of KIPOnet II, KIPO made an environment for non-stop service which enables e-filing 24 hours a day, and real-time notification.

 On-line Trial System

-In April 2003, we developed a program for sharing information on trial decisions from the Patent Court and the Supreme Court.
-If the Intellectual Property Tribunal informs the Patent Court or the Supreme Court of the withdrawal of a trial request, the courts stop the particular trial.
+In April 2003, the system included a program for sharing trial decisions with the Patent Court and the Supreme Court.
+If the Intellectual Property Tribunal informs the Patent Court, or the Supreme Court of a withdrawal of a trial request, those organizations halt the relevant trial.

 Electronic Approval and Routing System

-Our Electronic Approval and Routing System has enabled electronic approval for IPR administration and general administration.
+The Electronic Approval and Routing System enabled electronic approval for IPR and general administration.
 The electronic approval system covered 98.6 percent of all documents approved in 2004.
-The system comprises two major parts: an approval system for IPR examinations, which was introduced with the KIPOnet system in 1999; and an approval system for general administration, launched June 2000.
+The system comprises two major parts: an approval system for IPR examinations, introduced with the KIPOnet system in 1999; and an approval system for general administration, launched June 2000.
 The system is used for the following:

-· Electronic approval: preparation, approval, dispatch and receipt of electronic documents: management of document boxes; and the circulation of documents
+·Electronic approval: preparation, approval, dispatch, and receipt of electronic documents, management of a document box, and circulation of documents.

 III.
 Matters concerning classifying, reclassifying and indexing of industrial design information according to the classification systems applied